DemetAkyol/C-Practice/README.md

 # C-Practice
-Some important algorithm examples with C
+Some Algorithms Written in C